Photo: Diversify

 The reluctant entrepreneurs

-Introducing the term “reluctant entrepreneurs” we seek to capture these people who as a last resort turn to entrepreneurship due to blocked mobility (as opposed to the use of the term to denote “necessity” entrepreneurship, or entrepreneurs who branch out independently within their field).
-We propose this new term in order to truly capture the experiences of these entrepreneurs.
+Utilizing the term “reluctant entrepreneurs” we seek to capture these people who as a last resort turn to entrepreneurship due to blocked mobility (as opposed to the use of the term to denote “necessity” entrepreneurship, or entrepreneurs who branch out independently within their field).
+We propose a further development of the term in order to truly capture the experiences of these entrepreneurs.
 Some researchers of entrepreneurship might not even define them as entrepreneurs per se: at best many of them will operate minimally viable businesses that turn little or no profit, providing little or no growth, basically a zero-sum entity from a national economy perspective.
 We could also term them “necessity” entrepreneurs, but that would not capture the explicit reluctance many of them communicated to us.
 Reluctance as a concept further speaks to larger theoretical debates on empowerment or even how we understand agency.
 Discussing necessity, by contrast, gives a sense of survival-entrepreneurship; of people having to start up their own business in order to scrape together a living in a situation of dire need, like for Syrian refugees in Lebanon.[1]

 Introducing the term “reluctant entrepreneurs” we seek to capture these people who as a last resort turn to entrepreneurship due to blocked mobility.